Third Crusade: Preparations for the Third Crusade

-Prominent participants in the Third Crusade included Emperor Frederick Barbarossa of the Holy Roman Empire, along with the aforementioned kings of France and England, and numerous other groups of European fighters who went to the Holy Land hoping to recapture Jerusalem.
+Along with the emperor of the Holy Roman Empire, and the kings of France and England, there were also numerous other groups of European fighters who went to the Holy Land hoping to recapture Jerusalem.
 For instance, the Pisans, led by their archbishop Ubaldo Lanfranchi, were joined in the late summer of 1189 by the Genoese and Venetians.
 Over the summer, various French and Burgundians arrived, including, for example, Theobald V of Blois and his brother Stephen I of Sancerre.
-On September 1, a large fleet carrying various Frisians and Danes (estimated, likely exaggeratedly, at around 500) landed, of whom only about a hundred survived the crusade.
-During their journey, they had conquered Alvor, taking it from the Moors on behalf of the Portugal.
+On 1 September, a large fleet carrying various Frisians and Danes (estimated, likely exaggeratedly, at around 500) landed.

 A small fleet of London fighters also left the Thames in August and reached Portugal a month later.
-There, as had happened forty years earlier with other Englishmen, they agreed to serve temporarily the Portuguese king Sancho I. With their help, he was able to wrest from the Almohads, after a siege, the castle of Silves, located east of Cape of St. Vincent.
-On September 2, a baron of Hainaut, James of Avesnes, arrived overseas with some Flemings; “a soldier of great renown,” he became one of the crusade’s commanders.
+On 2 September, a baron of Hainaut, James of Avesnes, arrived overseas with some Flemings; "a soldier of great renown", he became one of the crusade’s commanders.
 The Bretons then completed their journey, and shortly afterward, in mid-September, various French barons appeared.
 On the 24th, the Archbishop of Ravenna Gerard and the Landgrave of Thuringia Louis III arrived, the latter succeeding James of Avesnes as the crusade’s leader.
 On September 29, the Londoners who had helped conquer Silves continued their journey through the Strait of Gibraltar and arrived at their destination some time later.
 The last to complete their journey were other Danes, accompanied by an unspecified nephew of King Canute VI.
 Arrivals ceased during the winter but resumed in the spring of 1190.
-Count Henry II of Champagne, leading a large contingent composed of most of the forces of the French king Philip Augustus, arrived on July 27 and immediately took command.
-Also arriving were some Normans, who distinguished themselves when they intercepted a Muslim ship with reinforcements and supplies for Acre on June 6, 1191.
-The continuous and steady influx of men, ships, and various resources (including materials for building siege engines) continued throughout the months while awaiting the arrival of the three main European monarchs who had decided to participate in the crusade.
+Count Henry II of Champagne, leading a large contingent composed of most of the forces of the French king Philip Augustus, arrived on 27 July and immediately took command.